-The syllabus applies to students admitted in the academic year 2012-13 and thereafter under the four-year curriculum.
+The syllabus applies to students admitted in the academic year 2013-14 under the four-year curriculum.

 Each course offered by the Department of Mechanical Engineering shall be classified as either introductory level course or advanced level course.

 A Discipline Core course is a compulsory course which a candidate must pass in the manner provided for in the Regulations.